 When disaster strikes, you don’t want to be caught unprepared.

-In the following section, these products will enable you to create a quality meal on the go even if you don’t have the picture-perfect checkered tablecloth and a pitcher of bug juice.
+These products will enable you to create a quality meal on the go even if you don’t have the picture-perfect checkered tablecloth.
 Consider these options when dining in the wild.